ImHalal/Gesture_Control---Car/README.txt

 License
 -------

-Feel free to use and modify.
-No need for credit
+Feel free to use and modify :).
+No need for credit ~.

 Author